Dioscorea alata: History of cultivation

 Dioscorea alata is one of the most important staple crops in Austronesian cultures.
 It is one of various species of yams that were domesticated and cultivated independently within Island Southeast Asia and New Guinea for their starchy tubers, including the round yam (Dioscorea bulbifera), ubi gadung (Dioscorea hispida), lesser yam (Dioscorea esculenta), Pacific yam (Dioscorea nummularia), fiveleaf yam (Dioscorea pentaphylla), and pencil yam (Dioscorea transversa).
-Among these, D. alata and D. esculenta were the only ones regularly cultivated and eaten, while the rest were usually considered as famine food due to their higher levels of the toxin dioscorine which requires that they be prepared correctly before consumption.
+Among these, D. alata and D. esculenta were the only ones regularly cultivated and eaten, while the rest were usually considered as famine food due to their higher levels of the toxin dioscorine, which requires that they be prepared correctly before consumption.
 D. alata is also cultivated more than D. esculenta, largely because of its much larger tubers.

-D. alata and D. esculenta were the most suitable for long transport in Austronesian ships and were carried through all or most of the range of the Austronesian expansion.
-D. alata in particular were introduced into the Pacific Islands and New Zealand.
+D. alata and D. esculenta were the most suitable for long transport in Austronesian ships, so were carried through all or most of the range of the Austronesian expansion.
+D. alata in particular was introduced into the Pacific Islands and New Zealand.
 They were also carried by Austronesian voyagers into Madagascar and the Comoros.